4 apps that will clear disk space on your Mac

 If you want to keep a close eye on system performance and carry out a Mac disk cleanup as soon as available space is under threat, Disk Drill includes a feature called S.M.A.R.T.
 Once enabled, S.M.A.R.T. monitoring tracks space, performance, and drive temperature from an icon on your desktop.

-4. Use macOS Sierra’s Optimized Storage to see what is taking up space on your Mac
+4. Use the native Optimized Storage tool to see what is taking up space on your Mac

 Finally, to make sure things keep on ticking over nicely, make use of macOS’ own Optimized Storage feature.
 This is another way to see how to check free space on Mac.

 Granted, this feature doesn’t offer the heavyweight cleaning capabilities of a CleanMyMac, but it’s useful nonetheless.

 By clicking on Details from within Storage, you’ll have access to four features: Store in iCloud, Optimize Storage, Empty Trash Automatically, and Reduce Clutter.

 While emptying the trash and reducing clutter are simple ways to free up a small amount of space, Store in iCloud is the outstanding feature.
 This allows you move items from local storage and save them to your iCloud account.

 From Store in iCloud, simply check the boxes for Store files from Desktop and Documents in iCloud Drive and Store photos and videos in iCloud Photo Library.
 All of your files will then be synced to the cloud.
 You can then use a Mac disk cleaner to get rid of the locally stored duplicates.

 The Optimize option is also useful if you happen to have movies or TV shows that you’ve watched on iTunes.
 By enabling Optimize, previously watched media will be automatically removed from your computer and kept in iTunes where you can download them again if you get the urge to give a show a rerun.